 Cleaning refers to the removal of germs, dirt and impurities from surfaces.
 By removing them, it lowers their numbers and the risk of spreading infection.

-Disinfecting refers to using chemicals to kill or inactivate germs on surfaces.
+Disinfecting refers to using chemicals or other methods to kill or inactivate germs on surfaces.
 By killing bacteria or inactivating viruses on surfaces after cleaning, disinfecting can further lower the risk of spreading infection.

 And once again, the CDC recommends thoroughly washing hands often - with soap and water.
 If soap and water are not available, use a 70% or higher alcohol-based hand sanitizer and routinely clean and disinfect frequently touched surfaces.